belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` And this is where you need to have 2FA in place, not just simple password

-`DPL` or a lookup to the LDAP or Kerberos.
+`DPL` neither a lookup to the LDAP or Kerberos.

 `RPE` But, btw what is 2FA ?